jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

     echo "pytest-watch" > requirements.txt

+  - ``pytest-watch`` is a program that automatically uses the `pytest <https://docs.pytest.org/>`_ library to run tests when a python file in the project changes
+  - `pytest <https://docs.pytest.org/>`_ is an external library for running tests in python

-* I then create a virtual environment using the `venv <https://docs.python.org/3/library/venv.html#module-venv>`_ from the python standard library
+* I then create a virtual environment using the `venv <https://docs.python.org/3/library/venv.html#module-venv>`_ module from the python standard library

   .. code-block:: python